Wind Microclimate Studies UK

 Understanding Local Requirements

 Depending on the location of the scheme, local guidelines may provide clear recommendations on the approach to be undertaken.
-For example, guidelines have been developed in Leeds and the City of London to ensure a more consistent approach.
+For example, guidelines have been developed in Leeds and the City of London to ensure a more consistent approach and further extended to be used in the city of Birmingham.

 A copy of a table from the Leeds guidelines is included below, which shows the general expectations for the types of wind microclimate studies required for various building heights.